Riverbend Renovation

 Scope Matters More Than the Estimate Number

-Insurance repair work is not about choosing the lowest number.
-It is about identifying what is required to restore the home correctly.
+Insurance repair work is not about choosing the lowest estimate.
+It is about making sure the full scope of damage is identified and properly addressed.

 Mitigation Happens Immediately.
 Repairs Start After Scope Agreement.

-Temporary repairs and mitigation should happen immediately to prevent additional damage.
+Temporary repairs and mitigation should begin immediately to prevent further damage.

-However, major reconstruction should not begin until the scope is clearly defined and there is agreement on what is being repaired.
+However, full reconstruction should not begin until the scope of work is clearly defined and agreed upon.

 You Have the Right to Choose Your Contractor

-Choosing your own contractor gives you more control over quality, communication, and the final result.
+Choosing your own contractor gives you more control over the quality of work, communication, and overall outcome.

-If you have questions about how this works, call us.
+If you have questions about how this works, we are available to help.

 Why Getting Multiple Bids Can Be Counterproductive